Ndivhoniswani/Access-to-drinking-water-project/README.md

 ### Data Source
 - Estimate on the use of water (2020) dataset.

-Note that the two dataset will not be available here, due to copywrite issues.
+Note that the dataset will not be available here, due to copywrite issues.

 ### Tools
 - Advanced excel - Understanding and trasforming the data